Butuan (historical polity): Excavated artifacts

+Religion

+It is well known that Butuan in its early period was under the influence of Hinduism and Buddhism, especially with the discovery of the Golden Image found at the Wawa River.
+According to Beyer (1947), that "the non-Mohammedan king was apparently a survival from the old Madjapahit colony of a century earlier".
+However, by the time of Antonio Pigafetta, the Spaniards discovered that Butuan was undergoing an Islamization phase, with its natives worshipping 'Abba' (Allah), but regardless ate pork.
+It was clear to the Spaniards that unlike the sultanates of Lanao, Maguindanao and Sulu, Islam in Butuan only had a superficial impact.

 Recorded monarchs

 Modern commentary

 Spanish chroniclers, when they set foot on Butuan, remarked that gold was so abundant that even houses were decorated with gold; "Pieces of gold, the size of walnuts and eggs are found by sifting the earth in the island of that king who came to our ships.
 All the dishes of that king are of gold and also some portion of his house as we were told by that king himself ...
 He had a covering of silk on his head, and wore two large golden earrings fastened in his ears ...
 At his side hung a dagger, the haft of which was somewhat long and all of gold, and its scabbard of carved wood.
 He had three spots of gold on every tooth, and his teeth appeared as if bound with gold."
 As written by Antonio Pigafetta on Rajah Siagu of Butuan during Magellan's voyage.
-Rajah Siagu was also a cousin of Rajah Humabon of the Cebu Rajahnate, thus suggesting that the two Indianized kingdoms were in an alliance together with Hindu Kutai against the Islamic Sultanates of Maguindanao and Sulu.
+The relations of Butuan with other Philippine kingdoms are complicated as they had familial links with both Cebu and Sulu Sultanate who were in religious opposition.
+Rajah Siagu of Butuan was a cousin of Rajah Humabon of Cebu yet simultaneously to this, Butuan also produced Sultan Batarah Shah Tengah, of Sulu who ruled as sultan in 1600, that was said to be an actual native of Butuan.

 Ancient Butuan used gold in religious images and royal items like crowns, headbands, necklaces, sashes, waistbands, ear ornaments, and bracelets.
-It was also used in funerals as death masks, and as a cover for the dead person's eyes, nose, and mouth.
+It was also used in funerals as a death mask, and as a cover for the dead person's eyes, nose, and mouth.

 Butuan was so rich in treasures that a museum curator, Florina H. Capistrano-Baker, stated that it was even richer than the more well-known western maritime kingdom of Srivijaya; "The astonishing quantities and impressive quality of gold treasures recovered in Butuan suggest that its flourishing port settlement played an until recently little-recognized role in early Southeast Asian trade.
 Surprisingly, the amount of gold discovered in Butuan far exceeds that found in Sumatra, where the much better known flourishing kingdom of Srivijaya is said to have been located."